-Our principal physical properties are located in the United States and UK.
+Our principal physical properties are located in the United States and the UK.
 Our corporate headquarters are located in San Francisco, California, and comprise approximately 134,000 square feet of space.
-Given our commitment to a more distributed workforce, and our recent reduction in headcount, we are actively marketing a portion of this space for sublease.
+Given our more distributed workforce, and our recent reduction in headcount, we are actively marketing a portion of this space for sublease.

-We also lease and operate six fulfillment centers in the United States.
-We currently utilize a total of approximately 3,755,000 square feet, at which we receive merchandise from vendors, ship products to clients and receive and process returns from clients.
-These facilities are located in Arizona, Texas, Pennsylvania, Indiana, Utah, and Georgia.
+We also currently lease and operate five fulfillment centers in the United States.
+We currently utilize a total of approximately 3,235,000 square feet, at which we receive merchandise from vendors, ship products to clients, and receive and process returns from clients.
+These facilities are located in Arizona, Indiana, Georgia, Pennsylvania, and Texas.
 In addition, we have one fulfillment center that is leased and operated by a third-party logistics contractor in the UK.